taralexandra/cake-shop-website/README.md

 [Link to the image on Pinterest](https://fr.pinterest.com/wordpresswebdesign0784/woocommerce-website-designs/)

-The image is also available in this repository.
+The image is also available in this repository => [Link to the image i saved](https://github.com/taralexandra/cake-shop-website/blob/main/screen-pinterest-cake-shop.png)

 ## My process here :